 17. Differentiate an Antivirus from a Firewall

-A sysadmin needs to be aware of tools such as a firewall and an antivirus and that is exactly what the interviewer is testing here.
+A sysadmin needs to be aware of tools such as a firewall and an antivirus, and that is precisely what the interviewer is testing here.

 Tip #1: Define an antivirus and a firewall

 Tip #2: Ensure to provide the difference between them